FrackNation: Reception

 There were negative reviews of the film.
-Miriam Bale of the New York Daily News wrote, "With many of McAleer’s facts coming from casual Internet searches (backed by boring shots of the computer screen), the accuracy of this crowd-sourced documentary — funded by small donations on Kickstarter — seems as reliable as a Wikipedia entry."
+Miriam Bale of the New York Daily News wrote, "With many of McAleer’s facts coming from casual Internet searches (backed by boring shots of the computer screen), the accuracy of this crowdsourced documentary — funded by small donations on Kickstarter — seems as reliable as a Wikipedia entry."
 Mark Olsen of the LA Times criticized the film as "unfocused," with several moments that are "theatrical but irrelevant," calling the film "a one-sided attack piece" that "doesn't add much to the conversation."
 John Anderson of Variety found the film's use of staged confrontations ineffective and manipulative, writing that "McAleer’s sandbagging of Carol Collier, executive director of the Delaware River Basin Commission, seems pointless, except as an effort to get an anti-fracking official to look like she’s got something to hide."

 Funding

-A public crowdfunding campaign was launched on Kickstarter on Feb.
+A public crowd funding campaign was launched on Kickstarter on Feb.
 6, 2012.
 FrackNation was featured as the most popular project in Kickstarter's film section.
 It reached the fundraising target of $150,000 within three weeks of launching.

 The filmmakers offered an executive producer credit to anyone who supports the project.
 FrackNation has 3,305 executive producers.
 The average individual pledge to the film was $60.

 McAleer and McElhinney claimed to have returned all funds raised from companies or senior executives in the gas industry, according to Valerie Richardson of the Colorado Observer.

 However, the independence of special interests in the film's funding has been questioned.
-Erich Schwartzel of the Pittsburgh Post-Gazette reported that, "The filmmakers want to avoid their work being labeled as pro-industry propaganda, but support for the project has been strongest among those who want to see just that.
+Erich Schwartzel of the Pittsburgh Post-Gazette reported that, "The filmmakers want to avoid their work being labelled as pro-industry propaganda, but support for the project has been strongest among those who want to see just that.
 The team's Kickstarter campaign... has been promoted by pro-industry lobbying groups Energy in Depth and the Marcellus Shale Coalition."

 Release status

 Theatrical

-FrackNation had a theatrical premiere in New York on January 7 and in Los Angeles on January 11, 2013.
+FrackNation had a theatrical première in New York on January 7 and in Los Angeles on January 11, 2013.

 Television

-On December 17, 2012 Mark Cuban's AXS.tv announced that they had acquired the television rights to FrackNation, and the documentary had its television premiere on January 22, 2013 at 9 p.m.
+On December 17, 2012 Mark Cuban's AXS.tv announced that they had acquired the television rights to FrackNation, and the documentary had its television première on January 22, 2013 at 9 p.m.
 EDT.
 AXS.tv timed the debut to coincide with the theatrical release of Promised Land, Matt Damon and John Krasinski's feature film about how the fracking debate affects a rural town.

 Cuban says he welcomes the controversy and discussion, and the release of FrackNation should only fuel the fracking debate.
 “Of course the timing is relevant,” Cuban told The Hollywood Reporter.
 “We want people talking and using #AXSTV when they watch and discuss it.”